workhorsy/comic_book_reader/README.md

 * Runs right in the browser as a web page
 * Works well on a touch device or desktop
 * Is pure JavaScript and HTML
-* Regularily tested in Firefox, Chrome, and Internet Explorer
+* Regularly tested in Firefox, Chrome, and Internet Explorer

 # Limitations
 * There is no way to do swiping from screen edges yet in browsers

 # Bugs:
 * touch scrolling all the way to the bottom does not work (firefox win 8)
-* when toggling full screen, the dark overlay dissapears
+* when toggling full screen, the dark overlay disappears
 * Going to the next page from a thumbnail does not always work
 * mouse wheel scrolling does not work on the bottom panel
 * Sometimes the 3rd page gets removed?